Shuffle/Shuffle-docs/handbook/Sales/README.md

     - This indicates whether we have spoken with them in the past.
     - If we have, make sure to read those messages, as context is gold when reaching out.

 3. Click the lead itself, directing you to https://shuffler.io.
-If the links don't work for you, then you don't have access and should email [frikky@shuffler](mailto:frikky@shuffler.io) asking for access.
+If the links don't work for you, request access from anyone in Shuffle management asking for access.
 If you have support access, you will get temporary read access to that organization.
     - Register on https://shuffler.io/register if you haven't

 4. Check the following for the lead and use what you learn to decipher if they did ok or not: